CiarenceW/BepInSbox/README.md

 }
 ```

-If you want your plugin to execute some code as soon as it's loaded by the chainloader, override the OnPluginLoad() method.
+**If you want your plugin to execute some code as soon as it's loaded by the chainloader, override the OnPluginLoad() method**.
 This is the earliest possible entrypoint, outside of patchers.
 Be aware that due to how s&box loads scenes, any GameObject created during that time will get deleted.

-The BepInPlugin attribute is always needed once for each BaseSandboxPlugin.
+The `BepInPlugin` attribute is always needed once for each `BaseSandboxPlugin`.
 It provides vital information such as:
 - The name of the plugin (can be changed).
 - The GUID of the plugin (shouldn't be changed), used for the config, as well as other plugins' dependencies.
 - The version of the plugin, used for dependencies.

-The BaseSandboxPlugin class is derived from Sandbox.Component, it is the core of your plugin, and provides 3 useful Properties:
+The BaseSandboxPlugin class is derived from Sandbox.Component, it is the core of your plugin, and provides 3 useful properties:
 - A `Logger`, use this to log things.
 - A `Config`, you can use this to load and save custom configs without having to worry about loading.
 - A `HarmonyInstance`, view [this](https://harmony.pardeike.net/articles/intro.html) and [that](https://github.com/BepInEx/HarmonyX/wiki) for more info.